-Footmed Foot and Ankle Clinic is Adelaide, Elizabeth Vale and Murray Bridge’s experienced team of podiatrists.
+Footmed Foot and Ankle Clinic is Adelaide and Murray Bridge’s experienced team of Podiatrists and Podiatric Surgeon.
 The first step is to determine the diagnosis and cause of your foot pain.
 This will allow our specialists to provide the most effective and lasting treatment.

 Morton’s neuroma is a pathological condition of the common digital nerve, most frequently between the third and fourth metatarsals (third intermetatarsal space).
 The nerve sheath becomes abnormally thickened with fibrous (scar) tissue.
 A diagnostic ultrasound may be ordered to confirm this.